-The first television ident of them all, introduced in 1953, was an elaborate mechanical contraption made up of a tiny spinning globe in the middle with two 'eyes' rotating around it, and lightning flashes at each side.
+The first television ident of them all, introduced on 2nd December 1953, was an elaborate mechanical contraption made up of a tiny spinning globe in the middle with two 'eyes' rotating around it, and lightning flashes at each side.
 Known as the 'BBC Television Symbol', it was nicknamed the 'bat's wings' ident.
-By the early 60s, it had been replaced by a map of the BBC regions, but then in 1963 came a far more enduring symbol, the rotating globe, which would come to identify the BBC's main channel for the next 39 years.
+By the early 60s, it had been replaced by a map of the BBC regions, but then on 30th September 1963 came a far more enduring symbol, the rotating globe, which would come to identify the BBC's main channel for the next 39 years.

-Upon the launch of BBC2 in 1964, the BBC's existing television channel was renamed BBC1, and a new version of the globe was introduced, although someone seemingly forgot to add the '1' to the symbol.
-Also shown here are two more sixties globes, from 1966, nicknamed the 'watchstrap globe', and 1968 respectively.
+Upon the launch of BBC2 on 20th April 1964, the BBC's existing television channel was renamed BBC1, and a new version of the globe was introduced, although someone seemingly forgot to add the '1' to the symbol.
+Also shown here are two more sixties globes, from June 1966, nicknamed the 'watchstrap globe', and July 1968 respectively.

-The mirror globe's final incarnation, with striped lettering, lasted from 1981 to 1985, before being replaced by the 'Computer Originated World' (COW) - possibly the best BBC1 globe of them all?
+The mirror globe's final incarnation, with striped lettering, lasted from 6th September 1981 to 18th February 1985, when it was replaced by the 'Computer Originated World' (COW) - possibly the best BBC1 globe of them all?
 In fact I think it still looks great today!
-It all went a bit wrong in 1991, though, when a new symbol played out from laser disc was introduced, which featured a globe where the continents were often barely visible, with all manner of lights, reflections and smoke floating around it.
+It all went a bit wrong on 16th February 1991, though, when a new symbol played out from laser disc was introduced, which featured a globe where the continents were often barely visible, with all manner of lights, reflections and smoke floating around it.

-The BBC1 globe went off in an unexpected and imaginative new direction in 1997, in the form of a hot air balloon flying over various UK locations.
+The BBC1 globe went off in an unexpected and imaginative new direction on 4th October 1997, in the form of a hot air balloon flying over various UK locations.
 Here the balloon is shown flying close to Eilean Donan Castle in the Scottish highlands.
 Around sixty clips were used in all, along with a number of further versions for special occasions.
-The balloon would prove to be the globe's swansong, however, as in 2002 it was replaced by the unpopular 'Rhythm and Movement' idents.
+The balloon would prove to be the globe's swansong, however, as on 29th March 2002 it was replaced by the unpopular 'Rhythm and Movement' idents.
 Shown here is one of the less obnoxious variants, 'Acrobats'.

-In 2006 a new series of idents was introduced, all based around the theme of circles, which was intended to hark back to the globe and clock.
+On 7th October 2006 a new series of idents was introduced, all based around the theme of circles, which was intended to hark back to the globe and clock.
 What was probably not so intentional, was that they would prove to be BBC1's longest serving set of idents of all-time, remaining on air for over ten years.
-They were eventually replaced at the start of 2017 by a series of seemingly low budget idents on the theme of 'Oneness'.
+They were eventually replaced on New Year's Day 2017 by a series of seemingly low budget idents on the theme of 'Oneness', in which groups of people carrying out an activity stop to gawp at the camera for a few seconds, before resuming their activity.
 Representing perhaps the nadir of BBC television presentation, the idents have been filmed with a total lack of flair or imagination, and have garnered an almost universally negative reaction.
-Some reports suggest the Oneness series may be only a year-long project - in which case, roll on 2018...
+The ident pictured here is 'Birdwatchers', often used to link into the news.

 Click below to watch a compilation of twelve BBC1 symbols from 1964 to 2006 in just 22 seconds!

-The BBC's second television channel went on air in April 1964, but famously the opening night was scuppered by a power cut across west London.
+The BBC's second television channel went on air on 20th April 1964, but famously the opening night was scuppered by a power cut across west London.

 A new cylindrical '2' made up of horizontal stripes was introduced just after Christmas 1974.
 Sometimes this symbol would seen with a black background.
-It was replaced in 1979 by the very first computer-generated ident, the familiar twin-striped '2'.
-The numeral was ditched altogether in 1986, replaced by the word 'TWO' which would be seen rising out of the white blackground.
+It was replaced around June 1979 by the very first computer-generated ident, the familiar twin-striped '2'.
+The numeral was ditched altogether on 30th March 1986, replaced by the word 'TWO' which would be seen rising out of the white blackground.

-Most of the 1991 idents survived a major rebranding exercise at the BBC in 1997.
+Most of the 1991 idents survived a major rebranding exercise at the BBC on 4th October 1997.
 They were joined by some new additions at that point, which included 'Zapper' which is shown here, and then a further set on New Year's Day 2000.
-After a decade on air, this series of idents was finally retired in 2001, never to be seen again (or so we thought!), and their place came an entirely new set of computer-generated idents.
+After a decade on air, this series of idents was finally retired on 19th November 2001, never to be seen again (or so we thought!), and in their place came an entirely new set of computer-generated idents.
 The '2' had now gained a personality - and some robotic arms - and would be seen in various situations in its own yellow world.